Reecepbcups/cosmos-cache/README.md

   <img src="https://user-images.githubusercontent.com/31943163/217985088-cfcf62b3-808f-4ae3-a7f3-8c8486d941c9.png" />
 </p>

-Optimize Cosmos query calls by caching responses with a local or remote database.
+Optimize Cosmos query calls by caching responses with a local Key-Value store for a predefined set of time.

 This program sits on top of another server and acts as a middleware between the requesting client and the actual cosmos RPC/API server.